uinb/clover/README.md

 # FUSOTAO Wallet

-FUSOTAO Wallet is a wallet for for [Polkadot blockchain.](https://polkadot.network/)
+FUSOTAO Wallet is a wallet for [FUSOTAO](https://github.com/uinb/fusotao)

-FUSOTAO Wallet is currently a work in progress, so changes will occur.

 ## Prerequisites